JeonHoKang/Jeon-Kang-Website-Academic/content/authors/admin/_index.md

 ---

+I am a Ph.D. student in Robotics at the University of California, fortunate to be advised by [Professor S.K.
+Gupta](https://sites.usc.edu/skgupta/).
+I am a member of the [RROS Lab](https://sites.usc.edu/rros/), where we focus on smart manufacturing systems and skill learning for complex manufacturing tasks.

-My research centers on leveraging recent advancements in deep learning and multi-sensory perception to improve flexibility in robot learning.
-I am particularly interested in decision-making for task execution driven by diverse sensory inputs such as force, tactile feedback, and language.
-I have authored three first-author publications — including papers in ICRA 2024 and RA-L, with one currently under review for CASE 2025.
+My research centers on leveraging probabilistic models and deep learning to enable multi-sensory perception and manipulation skills, with the goal of enhancing flexibility and adaptability in robot learning.
+I am particularly interested in developing intelligent ways to integrate diverse sensory feedback — including force, tactile inputs, and language — into robotic systems.

+I have authored three first-author publications, including papers in ICRA and RA-L, with one currently under review for CASE 2025.
 Additionally, I have contributed to three ASME conference papers (MSEC and IDETC), with our MSEC 2024 paper receiving the Best Conference Paper Award (2nd place).
+I have also served as a reviewer for multiple conferences, including ICRA 2025, IROS 2025, and CASE 2025.